corona-warn-app/cwa-website/blog/2021-07-28-cwa-2-6/index.md

 Users can now check before traveling whether their certificates (certificate of recovery, test, and/or vaccination certificate) are valid in a selected country at the time of their trip.
 For this purpose, the Corona-Warn-App considers the **applicable entry rules of the selected destination country** and matches them with various parameters of the certificate, such as date and type of test, test center or date of a vaccination.

 Each European country that supports the EU's COVID digital certificate has the option to upload rules that the Corona-Warn-App can match for verification.
-At the launch of the new feature, **Germany, Spain, the Netherlands, Ireland, Luxembourg, and Lithuania** have provided rules, with more countries to follow in the coming weeks.
+At the launch of the new feature, **Germany, Spain, the Netherlands, Ireland, Luxembourg, Slovenia and Lithuania** have provided rules, with more countries to follow in the coming weeks.

 ### Checking the validity - here's how: